slawekradzyminski/awesome-testing.com/_posts/2025-09-04-playwright-agentic-coding-tips.md

 Make the plan trackable, keep the progress.

-Login is already covered by @login.ui.spec.ts
+Login is already covered by @login.api.spec.ts

 Track endpoint coverage.
 Save the plan in api-test-coverage.md